CryptozombiesHQ/cryptozombie-lessons/3/06-ownable.md

 To handle cases like this, one common practice that has emerged is to make contracts `Ownable` — meaning they have an owner who has special priveleges (you).

 Below is an example `Ownable` contract that you can use in your DApps, taken from **_OpenZeppelin_**'s Solidity library.
-You're going to see a few new things here, but don't worry, we'll talk about them below.
+You're going to see a few things we haven't learned yet, but don't worry, we'll talk about them below.

 Go ahead and give the `Ownable` contract a read-through, then we'll break it down below: